Hooded Plover Project

 Volunteers installing protective fencing around a hooded plover nest site at Blanche Beach.
 Bird Life Australia research has shown that protective fencing improves nesting success of hooded plover.

-Tasmania is believed to be home to approximately half of the remaining population of hooded plover (eastern), with approximately 20% of known individuals occurring in north-eastern Tasmania and up to half of these occurring in the Furneaux Islands.
+Tasmania is believed to be home to approximately half of the remaining population of hooded plover (eastern), with approximately 20 per cent of known individuals occurring in north-eastern Tasmania, and up to half of these occurring in the Furneaux Islands.
+There has been a continuous decline in the habitat of the small, beach-nesting bird.
+Remaining wild populations are estimated at around 3,000 individuals.

-Key feeding and nesting habitat consist mainly of ocean beaches backed by dunes, however, hooded plover also feed in saltmarshes, estuaries, coastal lagoons, and mudflats.
+Key feeding and nesting habitat consist mainly of beaches backed by dunes, but hooded plover also feed in saltmarshes, estuaries, coastal lagoons, and mudflats.
 Nesting occurs predominantly on flat sandy beaches above the high tide mark, or sparsely vegetated dunes.
-Marine debris, invasive weeds, rising sea levels, and extreme weather threaten this nesting habitat – however, the larger threat to the nests is disturbance or destruction by people, dogs, stock, and vehicles on the beach.
+Marine debris, invasive weeds, rising sea levels, and extreme weather threaten this nesting habitat, but the larger threat to the nests is disturbance or destruction by people, dogs, stock, and vehicles on the beach.
+Research conducted by Birdlife Australia has shown that installing protective fencing around nest sites is effective in mitigating the risk of human disturbance, therefore improving nesting success, resulting in more chicks successfully fledging.

 05_Hooded Plovers - Kim Wormald.jpg